mongodb-labs/mongo-c-driver-async/docs/dev/guidelines.rst

 This will change the definition of inline functions defined in C headers that use such types, leading to ODR violations.

+For easier automatic destruction of C types, follow the rules in :doc:`deletion`.